MON - FRI 8AM - 5PM

 Keep the chainsaw lubricated and change the oil regularly

-Regular lubrication reduces friction and wear on your chainsaw.
+Keeping your chainsaw well-lubricated is one of the most effective ways to reduce friction and wear.
 If the chainsaw is not properly lubricated, the chain will not move smoothly, and your chainsaw is more prone to failure.
-So, if your chain seems dry, it’s worth giving it the right amount of chain oil to ensure it works properly.
+So, if your chain seems dry, it's worth giving it the right amount of chain oil to ensure it works properly.
+A simple diagnostic test—placing a piece of paper under the revving chainsaw to check for oil spots—can confirm whether the automatic oil system is functioning.

 • Clean the oil port regularly to prevent clogging.